wwilsonnorth/Patatap-Clone/README.md

 Download and run on your machine to try yourself!

-Alternatively, use this link to view - https://wwilsonnorth.github.io/Patatap-Clone/
+Alternatively, use this link to view the entire site - https://wwilsonnorth.github.io/Patatap-Clone/